-CPI-M leader and Left Front Chairman Biman Bose told the media that the central government should recover the Rs 11-lakh crore loans, which have not been repaid to the banks and use the money to write off all farm loans, allow people to exchange Rs 500 and Rs 1,000 old notes until December 30 or until the time alternative arrangements are made to supply the required quantum of currency notes to the masses.
+CPI-M leader and Left Front Chairman Biman Bose told the media that the central government should recover the Rs 11 lakh crore loans, which have not been repaid to the banks and use the money to write off all farm loans, allow people to exchange Rs 500 and Rs 1,000 old notes until December 30 or until the time alternative arrangements are made to supply the required quantum of currency notes.

 The parties also demanded confiscation of all black money stashed abroad to strike at the root of the black money problem.

 "If sincere and pragmatic steps are taken against black money, that needs to be supported, but not the way it has been done.
-The abrupt decision of the central government to ban Rs 500 and Rs 1000 currency notes has adversely hit the daily lives of all sections of people, particularly the workers, peasants and agricultural labourers.
+The abrupt decision to ban Rs 500 and Rs 1000 currency notes has adversely hit the daily lives of all sections of people, particularly the middle class, workers, peasants and agricultural labourers.

 "Even after 17 days of the decision, bank and financial services have been crippled.
 Daily wagers, fishermen, Mahatma Gandhi National Rural Employment Guarantee Act (MNREGA) workers are unable to make both ends meet due to lack of cash.
 The rural economy has come to a grinding halt," said Bose.

 "They know they don't have the strength to bring out protest rallies.
 They want Bengal to regress.
 People of Bengal don't support such strikes.
 Our leader has called a rally in the city on November 28.
 All sections of people would rather join that rally and protest against the Modi government," he said.